Film and Video

 Short film and documentary work expanded rapidly in the 1980s.
 Standards of quality and professionalism improved and documentaries such as The Last Days Of Okak (1985) found international audiences.
 Feature films, being expensive and labour intensive, were still few and far between.
 But features such as Welcome To Canada (1989) and Secret Nation (1992) reflect significant leaps from the early days.

-With the proliferation of new television networks and the growing profile of Newfoundland talent, filmmakers became more aggressive in pursuing financing and distribution deals.
+With the proliferation of new television networks and the growing profile of Newfoundland and Labrador talent, filmmakers became more aggressive in pursuing financing and distribution deals.
 Women's film work was encouraged and supported through The St. John's International Women's Film and Video Festival and the National Film Board.
 Cooperation with other provinces resulted in successful co-productions such as The Boys Of St. Vincent (1992).